Gérard Mulliez

-Gérard Paul Louis Marie-Joseph Mulliez (born 13 May 1931) is a French entrepreneur.
-He is the founder of the Auchan chain of department stores.
+Gérard Paul Louis Marie-Joseph Mulliez (born 13 May 1931) is a French entrepreneur and the founder of the Auchan chain of department stores.

 Early life

-Gérard Mulliez was born on 13 May 1931 in Roubaix, France.
+Gérard Mulliez was born on 13 May 1931, in Roubaix, France.
 His father, Gérard Mulliez, was the owner of Phildar, a knitting yarn brand founded by his grandfather, Louis Mulliez-Lestienne.
 His uncle, Louis Mulliez, was the owner of the Saint-Liévin factory in Lille.
 Gérard Mulliez has five siblings.

-Mulliez had reportedly bad grades at school.
-He spent a year in England, where he learned to play rugby and pool, and learned to speak English.
-He failed his Baccalaureate.
+Mulliez reportedly had bad grades in school.
+He spent a year in England, where he learned to play rugby and pool and learned to speak English.
+Despite his efforts, he failed his Baccalaureate.

 Career

-Mulliez started his career working for his father's company, working his way up until he became its Chairman.
+Mulliez started his career working for his father's company, gradually working his way up until he became its chairman.

-In 1961, at the age of twenty-nine, after witnessing department stores on a trip to the US, he opened his first Auchan store in Roubaix, France.
-He retired as chairman in 1996 and as CEO in 2006 handing over control to his nephew, Vianney Mulliez.
+In 1961, at the age of twenty-nine, after being inspired by department stores during a trip to the US, he opened his first Auchan store in Roubaix, France.
+He retired as chairman in 1996 and as CEO in 2006, handing over control to his nephew, Vianney Mulliez.

 His holding Association Familiale Mulliez (AFM) controls Auchan as well as a diverse mix of other retail chains such as Leroy Merlin, Decathlon, Saint Maclou, Kiloutou, Kiabi, Flunch, etc. It is co-owned between a thousand family members.
 Six hundred of his cousins are millionaires as a result.

 In 2004, he was the recipient of the Légion d'honneur.